taaviUniver/hello-world/README.md

 # hello-world
 learning repository

-I use this repository to learn programming
+I use this repository to learn programming and fun stuff